cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 ### Section II - Formatting your SD card with GUIFormat

 This section formats SD cards which are 64GB or larger to FAT32.
-This also applies to 4GB-32GB SD cards which have not been formatted with `32768` as the allocation size unit.
+This also applies to 4GB-32GB SD cards which have not been formatted with 32kb cluster size.

 ::: tip